Almost every new business idea eventually gets to the important question related to S corp VS LLC:

 - Profits and losses in the business have to be distributed proportionately across the shareholders based on their ownership percentage

 - The business can only have up to 25% of its gross receipts created from passive activities

 - S corporations must be careful about a reasonable salary because the IRS pays close attention – you are required to pay a reasonable salary to yourself and your shareholders based on industry standards and personal involvement.

 An LLC is just a great way to form a business while having the protections from the business.
-It’s not the best choice in all cases, so consult with your business lawyer to determine if an LLC is better for you.
+It’s not the best choice in all cases, so consult with your business lawyer to get a comprehensive analysis of S Corporation VS LLC.
+This way, you can easily determine if an LLC is better for you.